matrixswarm/phoenix/README.md

 (from the MatrixSwarm ecosystem)

-Phoenix Cockpit is the secure command bridge for the MatrixSwarm.
+Phoenix Cockpit is the secure command bridge for the MatrixSwarm/MatrixOs.
 It’s not a toy GUI — it’s the operator’s deck: unlock the vault, connect to deployments, command the swarm, and watch the agents breathe.

 Built with PyQt5.